lvanbei/Doom-Nukem/README.md

 # Doom-Nukem

-Doo-Nukem is game engine based on the famous Duke Nukem game from the '90s.
+Doom-Nukem is game engine based on the famous Duke Nukem game from the '90s.

 It were coded from scratch and valided on our [42](https://www.42.fr/) cursus at [19 coding school](https://www.s19.be/)